-Owned by Friedrich Kleemann, Motorenfabrik Oberursel (M.O.) built stationary engines and the parent company built aero engines, including that used by the Red Baron in his Fokker triplane.
+Columbus Motorenbau AG developed from Motorenfabrik Oberursel (M.O.) which built Gnom stationary engines, and the parent company built Oberursel aero engines, including that used by the Red Baron in his Fokker triplane.

-Friedrich's son Fritz Kleemann had built Gnom motorcycles using M.O. engines until 1924.
-Fritz began a new motorcycle company, Horex, the name derived from his hometown Bad HOmburg, and REX, his father's glassware factory.
+Fritz Kleemann had built Gnom motorcycles using M.O. engines until 1924.
+He began a new company, Horex-Fahzeugbau AG, the name derived from his hometown Bad HOmburg, and REX, his father Friedrich's glassware factory.
 The Horex was powered by Columbus four-stroke engines from Motorenfabrik Oberursel.
 In 1925 Horex and Columbus merged.

 Columbus engines were employed by Bücker (Franz Bücker, formerly of M.O.), Diskus, Horex, Kaiser Microcars, Leopard, Sieg, Tornax, Victoria, Zürtz-Rekord and others.

 An 800cc Columbus twin was fitted to a late model Goetz; Tornax fitted them to their V-28 of 1928.